knjk04/file-utils/README.md

 ## High-level overview
 - [create_dir.py](https://github.com/knjk04/file-utils/blob/main/src/create_dir.py) is used to create folders where the name of the folder is a number.
     - E.g. if you pass in 1 as the start and 50 as the end, it will create folders called 1, 2, 3, ..., 50
 - [move_files.py](https://github.com/knjk04/file-utils/blob/main/src/move_files.py) uses create_dir.py to create new directories.
-It then moves files at the location the user wants to those new folders
+It then moves files at the location the user wants to those new folders.
+It also bulk renames the files

 ![image](https://user-images.githubusercontent.com/11173328/132993638-77a83295-2f0f-4711-bf4b-9ffd39c6e110.png)